prashantgautam4213/Track-Master/README.md

 ### Installation & Setup

 1.  **Clone the repository:**
+    If you haven't already, get the code on your machine.
     ```bash
     git clone https://github.com/your-username/track-master.git
     cd track-master
     ```

 2.  **Install dependencies:**
+    Open a terminal in your code editor (like VS Code) and run:
     ```bash
     npm install
     ```

 3.  **Set up environment variables:**
     The AI features in this project use Google's Genkit, which requires an API key for Google AI.

     Create a file named `.env` in the root of the project and add your API key: